walder/Skynet-IADS/README.md

 ### Accessing EW radars in the IADS

-The following functions exist to access EW radars added to the IADS, these all support daisy chaining options:
+The following functions exist to access EW radars added to the IADS.
+They all support daisy chaining options:

 Adds EW sites with prefix in unit name to the IADS.
 Make sure you only call this method once.
 ```